Medical Therapy Associates

 No. To protect your professional and personal reputation, we operate on a strict direct-pay model ($150 per month).
 We do not accept insurance, meaning your diagnosis and treatment history are never reported to insurance databases or employers.
 Your care is protected by HIPAA and remains strictly between you and Dr. Westcott.

-18. If I take Suboxone (or Buprenorphine), can I work and drive without restriction?
+18. If I take Suboxone (or Buprenorphine), can I work without restriction?

 Yes.
 In fact, that is the goal.
 Unlike inpatient rehab, our outpatient medical model allows you to get your medication, stabilize your symptoms, and go right back to work the same day.
 You should feel normal, not sedated.
-Patients on medical assisted therapy live normal lives without the severe cravings to get high.
+Patients on medication-assisted treatment live normal lives without the severe cravings to get high.

 19. What is the Cost?